Heyimlennon/CreateCheezywiki/index.md

 Create Cheezy expands the Create Mod by introducing:

-- What you need to do is to get a 3x3 auto crafter and you can make cheese
-- Cheese powder is gunpowder and yellow dye
-- then you get cheese
+- CHEESE more cheese items
 - And more

-It’s all about building fun, food-based automation!

 ---

-## 📷 Screenshots

-> *(Add screenshots of your mod in action!)*

----

 ## 👨‍💻 Contributing

 Found a bug or want to contribute to the wiki?
-Open an issue or pull request on [[GitHub](https://www.curseforge.com/minecraft/mc-mods/create-cheezy).
+Open an issue or pull request on [[GitHub](https://www.curseforge.com/minecraft/mc-mods/create-cheezy). and message me